Ed94/UE5_Study/README.md

 # UE5_Study

-A project repo for unreal dedicated to studying specific aspects of it.
+A project repo for Unreal dedicated to studying various aspects of it.

-Modules intended to get covered:
+Modules to get covered (in no particular order):

-*As I start to get this filled in I'll have a readme for each item in this bulleted list that will be linked.*
+* Unreal Build Tool
+  * Automation Tool
+  * Build Graph
+  * Modules
 * Blueprints
   * VM
   * Node Graph